 Turning 2 has been a tipping point with some of the worst and best developments to date.
 B started shrieking for attention, tipping over his bowl/plate/cup when almost done (sooo annoying!), had bouts of skipped naps, early waking and general crankiness throughout the day.
 On the plus side, his interest in print (numbers and letters) keeps growing.
 He correctly spells out most words in big letters, is getting better at small letters, loves counting as well as spotting numerals.
 To my delight, soon after his birthday, he finally started singing.
 In tune!
 All the time!
 What was previously a monotone rap transformed into spontaneous singing and dancing to favourite songs and those he hears often (i.e. Jingle Bells).
 I even caught him singing nursery songs that I used to hum to him as a baby.
 Quite amazing what our kids retain at this age!

 This Thursday, B will start half-day nursery, with mommy joining for a few hours/days before transitioning to a complete drop-off.
 I got him a personalised preschooler book, and also printed out photos of his new school to add to our scrap book to get him familiar with the concept.
 It’s encouraging that the school also focuses on being global citizens, i.e. donating for charity and recycling for art.
-Here’s hoping B’s new journey with Odyssey will be even more rewarding and fun than it’s been with mommy and me so far.
+Here’s hoping B’s new preschool journey will be even more rewarding and fun than it’s been with mommy and me so far.